jirkapok/Presentations/NugetsChocolateyOneGet/readme.md

 .\nuget.exe restore packages.config # doesn't have project/solution file
 ```

  * What happens, when we from Visual Studio do package update?
-Nainstals latest version and overwrites project files.
+Installs latest version and overwrites project files.
 It is recommended to disable version in package directory name using nuget.config.
  * Version command vs. range in nuspec?
 Empty version is dangerous, i never know what happens.
- * What happens, if binary file is in je v content directory?
+ * What happens, if binary file is in content directory?
 Visual studio adds binary files to solution files.
  * What happens, if versions are on forth position? see last example.
- * Why nuget doesn't uninstall?
+ * Why nuget doesn't contain uninstall command?
 Because developers don't need to remove.
  * Why each install consumes disk space?
 Nuget has cache which caches all versions of all packages.

 ## PAKET